 Stephen Mette, CEO, University of Arkansas for Medical Sciences Medical Center

 Felicia Norwood, EVP & President, Government Business Division, Anthem, Inc.

 Tayo Akins, Cascade Comprehensive Care

-Mandy Cohen, MD, MD, North Carolina Department of Health and Human Services
+Mandy Cohen, MD, North Carolina Department of Health and Human Services

 Scott Doniger, DaVita Inc.

 Alex Drane, ARCHANGELS

 Barsam Kasravi, MD, Anthem, Inc.